6G-SANDBOX/TNLCM/docs/README.md

 ## Project Structure

 ```
 TNLCM                        // main folder.
 ├─ .github                   // folder contains files and templates for GitHub workflow automation.
 │  ├─ CHANGELOG_TEMPLATE     // template for changelog.
 │  └─ ISSUE_TEMPLATE         // template for issue reporting.
 ├─ .gitignore                // file specifying intentionally untracked files to ignore.
 ├─ app.py                    // main file that starts TNLCM.
 ├─ CHANGELOG.md              // file containing the changes made in each release.
 ├─ config.py                 // configuration file.
 ├─ descriptors               // folder in which trial network descriptors templates are stored.
 ├─ docker-compose.yml        // file for create database.
 ├─ docs                      // folder in which all documentation is stored.
 ├─ requirements.txt          // file containing the libraries and their versions.
 ├─ src                       // folder in which the developed code is stored.
-│  ├─ auth                     // folder in which the authentication of users who have access is handled.
+│  ├─ auth                   // folder that handle the authentication of users who have access.
-│  ├─ callback                 // folder that handle the connection with Jenkins for component deployment.
+│  ├─ callback               // folder that handle the connection with Jenkins for trial network deployment.
-│  ├─ database                 // folder that handle the creation and connection to the MongoDB database.
+│  ├─ database               // folder that handle the connection to the MongoDB database.
 │  ├─ exceptions             // folder that handle the creation of custom exceptions.
 │  ├─ logs                   // folder that handle log creation.
 │  ├─ repository             // folder that handle the connection to any repository.
 │  ├─ routes                 // folder that handle the API that is exposed.
 │  ├─ sixglibrary            // folder that handle the connection to the 6G-Library.
 │  ├─ temp                   // folder that handle the creation of temporary files.
 │  ├─ trial_network          // folder that handle the trial networks.
 │  └─ verification           // folder that handle the users verification to check the access.
 └─ tests                     // folder that contains files related to testing the code.
 ```

 ## Life Cycle